rackerlabs/technical-blog/_posts/2020-03-31-how-rackspace-can-help-transform-your-business-with-machine-learning-and-artificial-intelligence.md

 - **AI/ML solution architecture and design:** Rackspace reviews the customer’s use case, data quality, and existing data infrastructure and uses it to design an enterprise-grade production AI/ML solution.

-- **Data Integration:** Rackspace develops an overall data lake and data pipeline strategy and builds a large, high-quality training dataset that includes data ingestion, data preparation, data segregation and pipeline automation.
+- **Data integration:** Rackspace develops an overall data lake and data pipeline strategy and builds a large, high-quality training dataset that includes data ingestion, data preparation, data segregation, and pipeline automation.

-- **Model Development and Implementation:** Rackspace implements the end-to-end AI/ML solution.
-This includes feature engineering, model development and training, testing and validation, and model deployment and monitoring.
+- **Model development and implementation:** Rackspace implements the end-to-end AI/ML solution.
+This solution includes feature engineering, model development and training, testing and validation, and model deployment and monitoring.

 ### Benefits

+The Rackspace AI/ML solutions provide the following benefits:

-**Real-time decision making:** Empowers you to make automated recommendations and take preemptive action so you spend less time managing and tracking data, and more time deriving actionable intelligence.
+**Provide real-time decision making:** Empowers you to make automated recommendations and take preemptive action, so you spend less time managing and tracking data, and more time deriving actionable intelligence.

-**Break down data silos:** Streamlining data architectures enables easier access across your organization, encouraging transparent, accurate and faster collaboration.
+**Break down data silos:** Streamlining data architectures enables easier access across your organization, encouraging transparent, and accurate and faster collaboration.

 **Improve customer experience:** Develop a holistic view of your customer’s activities across the entire journey and enable exceptional experiences, from personalization to sentiment analysis, and from customer acquisition to churn prevention.